TL;DR

 AI in technology

-AI will make broad changes in the tech industry, chiefly as a streamlining tool.
-One example is in software development, where AI can test and even generate new code.
+AI could lead to huge changes to the tech industry, chiefly as a streamlining tool.
+One example is in software development, where AI can test and generate new code.

 As such, there may be fruitful opportunities for MBAs with interests in cybersecurity and AI to pioneer in this field.

 However, that doesn’t mean that MBAs can ignore the impact of AI, or put off learning about it.
-To exercise irreplaceable higher-order thinking skills and manage in the world of artificial intelligence, MBAs should learn how to apply AI tools to decision-making and keep abreast of technological developments.
+To manage in the world of artificial intelligence, MBAs should learn how to apply AI tools to their decision-making process and keep abreast of technological developments.

 Additionally, MBAs may have opportunities to forge careers on the frontlines of new industries or sectors—for instance, managing cybersecurity in the age of AI.